-A study class I, the Earlier versus Later Levodopa Therapy in Parkinson Disease (ELLDOPA) study, showed that with three different doses of levodopa (150, 300, and 600 mg) in early stages.
+The class I study Earlier versus Later Levodopa Therapy in Parkinson Disease (ELLDOPA) using three different doses of levodopa (150, 300, and 600 mg) in early stages.
 Subjects were randomly assigned to receive placebo or carbidopa–levodopa at a dose of 12.5 and 50 mg three times daily, 25 and 100 mg three times daily, or 50 and 200 mg three times daily, respectively.
-The doses were increased to the full amount over a period of nine weeks in a blinded fashion.
-PD patients showed significant improvement of the UPDRS scores after 40 weeks when compared with the placebo group35.
-One class I and two class II studies compared levodopa with DA in the early stage of PD.
-They concluded that levodopa, cabergoline, ropinirole and pramipexol are effective in the treatment of the motor symptoms, as well as improving the activity of daily life scores (levodopa was more effective than the DA).
+The doses were increased to the maximum over a period of nine weeks in a blinded fashion.
+PD patients showed significant improvement of the UPDRS scores after 40 weeks compared with the placebo group35.
+One class I and two class II studies compared levodopa with DA in the early stages of PD.
+They concluded that levodopa, cabergoline, ropinirole, and pramipexol are effective in the treatment of motor symptoms and improve activity of daily life scores (levodopa was more effective than the DA).
 The final recommendation of the studies was that both levodopa and DA might be used early in PD.

-A class II study of controlled-release levodopa compared to rapid-release levodopa, demonstrated that these formulations may be used, and the frequency of motor complications is similar in both types (class II)36.
+A class II study of controlled-release levodopa compared to rapid-release levodopa demonstrated that both formulations can be used, and the frequency of motor complications is similar in both types (class II)36.

-In 2019, the Levodopa in Early Parkinson's Disease (LEAP) study was conducted to demonstrate whether levodopa had a disease-modifying effect.
-It was designed as an early vs. delayed start study.
-It included 446 patients, observed over 80 weeks, divided into 2 groups: 1) levodopa 300 mg/day for 80 weeks and 2) placebo for 40 weeks followed by levodopa 300 mg / day for another 40 weeks.
-There was no difference between the groups at the end of the study, demonstrating that initiating or delaying the onset of levodopa does not slow the disease progression and that starting treatment at low doses according to patient need is the best clinical practice37.
+In 2019, the Levodopa in Early Parkinson's Disease (LEAP) study was conducted to investigate whether levodopa had a disease-modifying effect.
+It was designed as an early- vs. delayed-start study.
+It included 446 patients observed over 80 weeks, divided into 2 groups: 1) levodopa 300 mg/day for 80 weeks and 2) placebo for 40 weeks followed by levodopa 300 mg / day for another 40 weeks.
+There was no difference between the groups at the end of the study, demonstrating that early or delayed onset of levodopa does not slow disease progression and that starting treatment at low doses according to patient need is the best clinical practice37.

 Conclusion

-Levodopa is effective in PD early stages (level A).
+Levodopa is effective in early-stage PD (level A).

 Levodopa alone is more effective than pramipexole and ropinirole alone in improving motor symptoms (level A).

-Controlled release levodopa is probably not effective to prevent the onset of motor complications (level B).
+Controlled-release levodopa is probably not effective to prevent the onset of motor complications (level B).

-Higher doses of levodopa are related to higher risk of motor complications, therefore, is recommended to start with the lowest possible doses (level A).
+Higher doses of levodopa are related to higher risk of motor complications, and therefore, so it is recommended to start with the lowest possible doses (level A).

-Levodopa is effective as monotherapy or in combination with other antiparkinsonian drugs in PD early stages.
+Levodopa is effective as monotherapy or in combination with other antiparkinsonian drugs in early-stage PD.

-TREATMENT OF PD ADVANCED STAGE
+TREATMENT OF ADVANCED-STAGE PD

-Although motor symptoms in PD are highly responsive to dopaminergic drugs, particularly levodopa, patients experience a drug-benefit decline during advanced stages of the disease.
+Although motor symptoms in PD are highly responsive to dopaminergic drugs, particularly levodopa, the benefit of the drug during diminished in advanced stages of the disease.
 At the same time, fluctuations and dyskinesias appear.

 Motor fluctuations

-The most important motor fluctuations observed in advanced stage of PD are wearing-off (WO) (shortening effect) phenomenon, delayed-on (delay in the motor effect) and no-on (no motor effect at all)38,39 (Table 5).
+The most important motor fluctuations observed in advanced-stage PD are the wearing-off phenomenon (WO) (shortening effect), delayed-on (delay of motor effect), and no-on (no motor effect at all)38,39 (Table 5).

 Fractioning the total dose of levodopa and dietary orientation

 Due to levodopa’s short half-life, it is recommended to reduce the interval between levodopa doses, preferably without increasing the total daily dose38.
-It is also recommended that patients should have an interval of at least one hour between the levodopa intake and the meal so that this kind of regimen overcomes the competition with proteins of the food39,40.
+It is also recommended that patients have an interval of at least one hour between the levodopa intake and a meal so that this kind of regimen overcomes the competition with dietary proteins39,40.

 Controlled-released levodopa

-There are no controlled studies with enough patients to draw definitive conclusions regarding this formulation since most studies are open label trials41,42.
+There are no controlled studies with enough patients to draw definitive conclusions regarding controlled-released levodopa, since most studies are open-label trials41,42.